The self-similar evolution of stationary point processes via persistent homology: Proof of the packing relation

-In this section we state an extension of the strong law of large numbers for persistent Betti numbers of stationary point processes, established in \cite[Theorem 1.11]{hiraoka2018} for averaging along cubes, to general convex averaging sequences.
-The proofs are given in Appendix \ref{AppendixProofsLimitTheorems}.
-They make use of the results for cubical averaging sequences \cite{hiraoka2018}, and exploit results from convex geometry.
+In this section we state an extension of the existence of large-volume averages of persistence diagram expectation measures to so-called balanced convex averaging sequences, established in~\cite[Theorem 1.11]{hiraoka2018} for averaging along cubes.
+The strong law of large numbers for persistent Betti numbers can be extended analogously.
+The proofs are given in \Cref{AppendixProofsLimitTheorems}.
+They make use of the results for cubical averaging sequences~\cite{hiraoka2018} and convex geometry. \vs